 Current Signatories

 Signatories to the Code represent a range of carbon service providers, including agents, aggregators or advisers.
-They may act as scheme participants, or provide advice and services to clients regarding registration, implementation and management of carbon reduction and sequestration (offsetting) projects, and the sale and trading of credits.
 See which Australian service providers are committed to industry best practice.

 Signatory Responsibilities

-Signatories to the Code have agreed to conduct their business with integrity, transparency and accountability, and their clients should dealt with in a manner that befits the best practices outlined in the Code.
-To comply with the Code, Signatories are responsible for a range of compliance and reporting requirements, appropriate handling of complaints, and effective management of breaches.
+Signatories to the Code have agreed to conduct their business with integrity, transparency and accountability, and their clients should dealt with in a manner that benefit the best practices outlined in the Code.

 Indigenous Engagement

-The Code intentionally distinguishes between its requirements for engagement with different types of stakeholders, and particularly notes that appropriate engagement with Indigenous stakeholders is important in this context.
-The Code now requires stronger levels of engagement with Indigenous stakeholders to support implementation of best practice engagement across the carbon industry.
+The Code requires stronger levels of engagement with Indigenous stakeholders to support implementation of best practice engagement across the carbon industry.